This post may contain affiliate links. Read the full disclosure here.

 3. Moisturize + Hydrate Everywhere:

-This goes along with eating a healthy diet, but is really important.
+This goes along with eating a healthy diet but is really important.
 By keeping your diet full of nutrient-dense foods, you will be able to maintain your weight gain, as well as get the essential nutrients for keeping your skin healthy.
-Focus on colorful fruits and veggies, lean protein and the protein shakes I mention, and you will be good to go here.
-Also add in lots of walking to keep your circulation and blood going to your skin.
+Focus on colorful fruits and veggies, lean protein, and the protein shakes I mention, and you will be good to go here.
+Also, add in lots of walking to keep your circulation and blood going to your skin.
 Movement is going to help with swelling too!
-Keeping swelling down with lots of water and movement will also keep your weight gain at controlled too.
+Keeping swelling down with lots of water and movement will also keep your weight gain controlled too.

 5. Vitamin C Intake

 Check to see if your prenatal vitamin has Vitamin C in it.
 Vitamin C is really important to collagen production in your own body (without taking additional collagen), and for your skin to repair itself.
 Part of stretch marks is the inability to repair as fast as it needs to stretch.
 Vitamin C can help a lot with this, so adding in some extra vitamin C or making sure it is in your prenatal vitamin is really helpful.
-This vitamin C packet is awesome for immunity, and you can mix it in water, which is easier to digest than capsules.
 I also highly suggest a drinkable prenatal, which is easier to digest as well.
 These ones worked really well for me in all three pregnancies because the pill form made me way more nauseous!

 In conclusion, preventing stretchmarks during pregnancy is achievable if you know these few steps.
 If you’d like a more detailed health plan for through your pregnancy, you should check out our pregnancy program!